Skip Page Header and Navigation

 The perspex machine operates in a 4D space of perspexes called perspex space.
 This space is related to the 4D spacetime we live in.
 It is claimed that the perspex machine can describe any aspect of the universe we live in, and can be built from any part of our universe.
 In other words, the universe can be understood as a perspex machine.
 And, on the materialistic assumption, our bodies and minds are physical things so they, too, can be understood as perspex machines.

 This site contains mathematical formulas for the perspex machine and for properties such as feeling, consciousness, and free will.
-These things are described in scientific papers, books, and software that you can download and run.
+These things are described in scientific papers and books.
 The site also contains news items that explain the perspex machine in a non-technical way, and it has links to old research on the perspex machine.

 The site will be updated as research progresses.
 Feel free to contact the author to discuss any aspect of this research, or to criticise or collaborate on the perspex machine.